Firefly2002/Project/README.md

     demand_count DESC
 limit 5
 ```
-Here's the breakdown of the most demanded skills for data analysts in 2023
+Here's the breakdown of the most demanded skills for data scientist in 2023

 **SQL and Python** emphasizing the need for strong foundational skills in data processing, analysis and visualising.
 Programming and Visualization Tools and Platform like r, aws, and tableau are essential, pointing towards the increasing importance of technical skills in data storytelling and decision support.